 - reflect on your personal educational experience and set it within a historical framework

-- study history of education beyond the classroom, through urban walks and collaboration with local museums and archives
+- study history of education beyond the classroom including collaboration with local museums and archives

 - connect contemporary policy and practice to what happened in the past

-- become part of a vibrant research community with a regular programme of seminars and workshops convened by the programme leader.
+- become part of a vibrant research community with a regular programme of seminars and workshops.

 Who is this programme for?

-People with a strong interest in social history, including teachers working in primary, secondary and further education and local authorities; school governors; policy-makers; politicians, and people working in the field of history and education, such as archaeologists, museum curators and archivists.
+People with a strong interest in social history, including teachers working in primary, secondary, and further education and local authorities.
+It is also relevant to school governors, policy-makers, politicians, and people working in the field of history and education, such as archaeologists, museum curators and archivists.

 A good first degree.

 - History of education: concepts and international perspectives

 - What is education?